Skip to main content

 How to replace

 Remove the broken gear and glue the new one in place.
-Use common one or two component PU polyurethane adhesive.
+Use common one or two component PU polyurethane wood glue/adhesive.
 PU glue has been tested in practice and is very durable.
 Here polyurethane glue from Bison, note that the text may differ per country, as long as it is polyurethane then it is fine.
+Gorilla glue is also fine, is also polyurethane.

 PU glue BisonPU glue Bison